 Although shin splints can sometimes feel just like a mild or dull ache, they can quickly progress to something more serious.

-Adding a few shin exercises to your regular stretching and strength training routine is often all it takes to help prevent shin splints from occurring to begin with.
+Adding a few simple exercises to your regular stretching and strength training routine is often all it takes to help prevent your shins hurting during or after running from occurring.

-These simple shin exercises and stretches are a great way to prevent shin splints and avoid dealing with this troublesome pain during training.
+Incorporating these shin exercises and stretches on a consistent basis will help prevent shin splints and avoid dealing with this troublesome pain during training.

 Kneeling Shin Stretch